UMainedynamics/SeidarT_Legacy/docsrc/im2anim.rst

 **Outputs**

+``-o OUTPUT``, ``--output OUTPUT``

+    Specify the output format.
+0 - GIF (default), 1 - MP4

-Animation (.mp4 file) containing an image of the wave propagation at each frame
+    Outputs an animation containing an image of the wave propagation at each frame